William J. Zloch: Education and career

 Zloch graduated from the University of Notre Dame with a Bachelor of Arts degree in 1966.
 After graduation, he spent three years in the United States Navy, achieving the rank of lieutenant and played football for the Pensacola Navy Goshawks with Roger Staubach.
 He then returned to Notre Dame Law School, completing a Juris Doctor in 1974.
 He returned to Fort Lauderdale, Florida where he practiced law from 1974 to 1985.

 Federal judicial service

 On October 9, 1985, President Ronald Reagan nominated Zloch to a new seat on the United States District Court for the Southern District of Florida created by 98 Stat.
 333. He was confirmed by the United States Senate on November 1, 1985, and received his commission on November 4, 1985.
 On July 1, 2000, he began a seven-year term as chief judge of the district, ending on June 30, 2007.
 He was succeeded as chief judge by Judge Federico A. Moreno.
 He assumed senior status on January 31, 2017.
+As of April 29, 2026, Zloch appears to be inactive.